 Lighting, signage and security cameras are some of the best examples of implementing IoT applications for smart cities, and many municipalities today are turning to wireless communications for efficiency, cost savings and energy reduction.

-Digi solutions for city lighting, signage and security applications can incorporate a range of Digi connectivity solutions, including ruggedized Digi industrial routers, gateways and embedded solutions such as Digi XBee wireless modules and Digi ConnectCore® system-on-modules.
-These solutions offer complete flexibility to supporting applications:
+Digi solutions for city lighting, digital signage and security applications can incorporate a range of solutions, depending on the specific application.
+One organization, for example, developed a smart pole, using ruggedized Digi industrial cellular routers, which provide drop-in connectivity and data routing for multiple device nodes on the smart pole.
+Cities can also use embedded solutions like Digi industrial cellular gateways paired Digi XBee® modules.
+These solutions offer complete flexibility to support a range of applications:

-• In Chile, Sicom Electronics offers municipalities CityMesh®, a scalable smart cities network to intelligently control thousands of streetlights and traffic lights with greater precision.
+- In Chile, Sicom Electronics offers municipalities CityMesh®, a scalable smart cities network to intelligently control thousands of streetlights and traffic lights with greater precision.
 The result: lower costs, a better eco-footprint, and greater citizen safety.
-Digi XBee® wireless modules provide the wireless connectivity to make it happen.
+Digi XBee® RF modules provide the wireless connectivity to make it happen.

-• Using Digi connectivity hardware, Owlet Nightshift enables cities to retrofit aging lighting infrastructures with long-lasting intelligent technology.
-Each intelligent light is equipped with a high-performance LED array and a Digi XBee Zigbee module.
-Digi XBee modules allow groups of lights to form a Zigbee Mesh network that connect to a cellular WAN through a Digi cellular gateways.
+- Using Digi connectivity hardware, Owlet Nightshift — developed by Schréder and headquartered in Mainz, Germany — enables cities to retrofit aging lighting infrastructures with long-lasting intelligent technology.
+Each intelligent light is equipped with a high performance LED array and a Digi XBee ZigBee module.
+Digi XBee modules allow groups of lights to form a ZigBee Mesh network that connect to a cellular WAN through a Digi cellular gateway.

 Smart Buildings